Jodiechou/Jodiechou.github.io/_pages/about.md

 - **Yi Zhou**, Danushka Bollegala: [Unsupervised Evaluation of Human Translation Quality](https://www.researchgate.net/publication/336226160_Unsupervised_Evaluation_of_Human_Translation_Quality).
 In Proceedings of the 11th International Conference on Knowledge Discovery and Information Retrieval (KDIR 2019).

 # 🎓 Education
 - *Dec.
-2018 - May.
+2018 - Jun.
 2023*, PhD in Computer Science (Natural Language Processing), University of Liverpool, UK.
 - *Sep.
 2017 - Dec.
 2018*, MSc in Big Data & High-Performance Computing, University of Liverpool, UK (awarded with distinction).
 - *Sep.
 2009 - Jun.
 2013*, Bachelor in Information Management & Information System, Hubei University of Automotive Technology, China (awarded with an average score of 81.6%).